intrinio/java-sdk/docs/CompanyApi.md

 CompanyApi companyApi = new CompanyApi();

-String identifier = "identifier_example"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID) LocalDate filedAfter = new LocalDate(); // LocalDate | Filed on or after this date LocalDate filedBefore = new LocalDate(); // LocalDate | Filed on or before this date Boolean reportedOnly = true; // Boolean | Only as-reported fundamentals Integer fiscalYear = 56; // Integer | Only for the given fiscal year String statementCode = "statementCode_example"; // String | Only of the given statement code String type = "type_example"; // String | Only of the given type LocalDate startDate = new LocalDate(); // LocalDate | Only on or after the given date LocalDate endDate = new LocalDate(); // LocalDate | Only on or after the given date String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call
+String identifier = "AAPL"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID) LocalDate filedAfter = new LocalDate(); // LocalDate | Filed on or after this date LocalDate filedBefore = new LocalDate(); // LocalDate | Filed on or before this date Boolean reportedOnly = false; // Boolean | Only as-reported fundamentals Integer fiscalYear = 2017; // Integer | Only for the given fiscal year String statementCode = ""; // String | Only of the given statement code String type = ""; // String | Only of the given type LocalDate startDate = new LocalDate(); // LocalDate | Only on or after the given date LocalDate endDate = new LocalDate(); // LocalDate | Only on or before the given date String nextPage = ""; // String | Gets the next page of data from a previous API call

 try {
     ApiResponseCompanyFundamentals result = companyApi.filterCompanyFundamentals(identifier, filedAfter, filedBefore, reportedOnly, fiscalYear, statementCode, type, startDate, endDate, nextPage);